ORGANIZATION: Allegheny Children’s Initiative

 - This position requires being available 40 hours per week for the Wednesday, Thursday, Friday and every other Saturday overnight shifts

 Here’s what we are looking for:

-- Bachelor’s degree in psychology, social work, child development, or related field required.
+- Bachelor’s Degree in social work/social sciences or related field required.

-- Ability to establish healthy boundaries, trust, respect and rapport with children, teens, and moms.
+- Ability to establish healthy boundaries, trust, respect and rapport with adults and children.

 - Adept in utilizing general technology including but not limited to Microsoft Office Suite, Windows, Outlook, and online software platforms.